dcaoyuan/spray-socketio/README.md

 0. cd examples/socketio-benchmark/target/xitrum/bin
 0. ./start_cluster.sh sess1 2551
 0. ./start_cluster.sh sess2
+0. ./start_cluster.sh name1
 0. ./start_cluster.sh tran
-0. ./start_cluster.sh name1
 0. ./start_cluster.sh busi
 0. ./start_driver.sh
 0. cd ../logs
 0. tail -f rt_driver.log

-To cleanup cassandra:
+Since spray-socketio is under heavy developing, with the spray-socketio version changed or snapshot version, you may need to cleanup cassandra by:

 0. cqlsh
 0. cqlsh> select * from system.schema_keyspaces;
 0. cqlsh> drop keyspace akka;
 0. cqlsh> drop keyspace akka_snapshot;
+0. cqlsh> quit;

 ### Usage
 The artifact is published to Sonatype, so in order to use it you just have to add the following dependency: